Air Fryer Recipe

 Spicy Red Lentil and Veggie Nuggets

-These spicy red lentil and veggie nuggets are a healthy and flavorful snack or side, perfect for air frying.
+These spicy red lentil and veggie nuggets make a healthy, flavour-packed snack or side, and they’re just right for the air fryer.

 Ingredients